11 Nov Translation and UX: 5 mistakes to avoid making on your website

 Not being creative when translating

-Having ascertained the importance of translation for user experience, it’s important to make an additional point: for truly high-quality UX (seamless, as we often hear) it’s critical to know when and how much to modify and adapt the translation of your content for different markets.
+Having ascertained the importance of translation for user experience, it’s important to make an additional point.
+For truly high-quality UX (seamless, as we often hear) it’s critical to know when and how much to modify and adapt the translation of your content.

 We have already extensively discussed the importance of creative translations, especially for ecommerce.
 In short, no user feels truly engaged by reading texts that, while well translated, do not consider their cultural expectations, specific cultural reality, and, of course, unique needs.